Garlic Parmesan Chicken and Potatoes

 • Drizzle a little balsamic glaze over the potatoes.
 Trust me.

-• Add a quick garlic yogurt dip: Greek yogurt, lemon juice, garlic, salt.
+• Add a quick garlic-yogurt dip: Greek yogurt, lemon juice, garlic, and salt.

 Common Mistakes (And the Fixes)